-We aim to produce axenic plants (plants without associated microbes) from field-grown Sporobolus alterniflorus .
-We then will propagate the plants under sterile conditions, producing many clones of each individual, for experiments re-combining plants with selected, known microbial partners.
+We have developed a protocol to produce axenic plants (plants without associated microbes) from field-gathered seed of Sporobolus alterniflorus .
+We can then propagate the plants under sterile conditions, producing many clones of each individual, for experiments re-combining plants with selected, known microbial partners.

-S. alterniflorus can be grown in the lab from undifferentiated "callus" tissue (i.e. growing masses of undifferentiated and unorganized cells).
-Hormones are used to drive production of new shoots and roots.
-But this approach tends to produce many spontaneous mutations.
-We are minimizing this risk by developing propagation methods that mimic the way plants naturally propagate themselves in the marsh.
+This protocol avoids tissue culture from undifferentiated "callus" (i.e. growing masses of undifferentiated and unorganized cells), which tends to produce many spontaneous mutations.
+The new propagation method more closely mimics the way plants naturally propagate themselves in the marsh.

-One approach is to take advantage of the natural ability of S. alterniflorus to make new shoots and roots rapidly from robust rhizomes (belowground stems).
-We can grow field-gathered plants hydroponically in the lab, producing far more clean new plant material.
-Standard approaches such as rinsing with soap and 10% bleach solutions can then be used to reduce, and hopefully eventually completely eliminate, microbes on the tissues, but we found they could not produce completely axenic plants in vitro.
+Another approach was to take advantage of the natural ability of S. alterniflorus to make new shoots and roots rapidly from robust rhizomes (belowground stems).
+We easily grow field-gathered plants hydroponically in the lab, producing far more clean new plant material.
+Standard approaches such as rinsing with soap and 10% bleach solutions can then be used to reduce microbes in and on the tissues, but we found they could not produce completely axenic plants in vitro.